tyreer/learning-notes/clean_coder.md

 ### Broadening Your Experience

 - w/o a "broadening influence" can become unprepared for changes that sweep the industry
-- Open source as "pro-bono" work like a other professionals might take on
+- Open source as "pro-bono" work like other professionals might take on
 - Practice time is not paid for by employer
   - Liberty there is that you can pick up whatever language you want and keep your "polyglot skills sharp"
   - Good encouragement to maintain that suppleness and humility of mind that learners need